-Drake Law School's Law Opportunity Leadership Program provides internships, mentorship, and leadership training for high-achieving, underrepresented students.
+Drake Law School's Cady Law Opportunity Fellow Program provides internships, mentorship, and leadership training for high-achieving, students from underrepresented backgrounds.

 - Jenny Chavez-Rivera, Class of 2020

-Students selected to the Law Opportunity Leadership Program will participate in a special mentorship program throughout their first year of law school.
+Students selected to the Cady Law Opportunity Fellow Program participate in a mentorship program for fellows throughout their first year of law school.

-Students will also attend weekly leadership training sessions during the summer after their first year.
+Students also attend weekly leadership training sessions during the summer after their first year.

-The internships will provide students the opportunity to gain legal experience and an understanding of the employer's culture.
-Drake Law School will attempt to match each student with a company and law firm that most align with his or her interests.
+The internships provide students the opportunity to gain legal experience and an understanding of each employer's culture.
+Drake Law School attempts to match each student with the company and law firm that most closely aligns with his or her interests.

-"We are proud to partner with the Law Opportunity Leadership Program.
+"We are proud to partner with the Cady Law Opportunity Fellow Program.
 A diverse workplace is important to the firm and expected by our clients.
 Additionally, working with high-achieving students in our profession only helps to improve the practice of law."

 - Anjela A. Shutts, Member Attorney, Whitfield & Eddy Law

-The program will be offered to students whose enrollment will significantly contribute to the diversity of the Drake Law School student body or to those who have overcome economic, educational, or other significant disadvantage.
-Drake broadly defines diversity to include race, ethnicity, socioeconomic status, disability, or LGBT status.
+The program seeks students whose enrollment will significantly contribute to the diversity of the Drake Law student body or who have overcome a significant disadvantage.
+Drake University is commited to diversity, equity, and inclusion.

-Students must achieve at least a B- grade in both Legal Research and Legal Writing in the first semester of law school to be eligible for the internship portion of the program.
+Students must achieve at least a B- grade in the Legal Research and Legal Writing courses in the first semester of law school to be eligible for the internship portion of the program.

-Drake Law School will select up to five students from underrepresented groups for the program.
-Students will be chosen by the Law School’s Admissions Committee based on superior academic credentials, information contained in their Drake Law JD application and diversity statement, and a personal interview (to be conducted on campus or remotely).
+Drake Law School selects up to five students from underrepresented groups for the program each academic year.
+Students will be chosen by Drake Law School’s Admissions Committee based on superior academic credentials, information contained in their Drake Law JD application and diversity statement, and a personal interview (to be conducted on campus or remotely).

 To apply, follow the steps to complete the Drake Law JD application on the Application Instructions webpage.